hiromis/notes/Lesson5.md

 And remember from lesson 2 SGD notebook, you never actually need a bias.
 You could always just add a column of ones to your input data and then that gives you bias for free, but that's pretty inefficient.
 So in practice, all neural networks library explicitly have a concept of bias.
 We don't actually add the column of ones.

 So what does that do?
 Well just before I came in today, I ran data solver on this as well, and we can check the RMSE.
 So the root mean squared here is 0.32 versus the version without bias was 0.39.
 So you can see that this slightly better model gives us a better result.
-And it's better because it's giving both more flexibility and it also just makes sense semantically that you need to be able to say weather I'd like the movie is not just about the combination of what actors it has, whether it's dialogue-driven, and how much action is in it but just is it a good movie or am i somebody who rates movies highly.
+And it's better because it's giving both more flexibility and it also just makes sense semantically that you need to be able to say whether I'd like the movie is not just about the combination of what actors it has, whether it's dialogue-driven, and how much action is in it but just is it a good movie or am i somebody who rates movies highly.

 So there's all the pieces of this collaborative filtering model.